Lichchavi Express: Coaches

+The 14006 / 05 Anand Vihar Terminal–Sitamarhi Lichchavi Express has 1 HA1 composite coach, 2 AC 2 tier, 6 AC 3 tier, 7 Sleeper class, 5 General Unreserved and 1 EOG coaches.
+In addition, it carries a pantry car.

+As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 14006 Anand Vihar Terminal–Sitamarhi Lichchavi Express covers the distance of 1193 km in 29 hours 00 mins (41.14 km/h) and in 26 hours 00 mins as 14005 Sitamarhi–Anand Vihar Terminal Lichchavi Express (45.88 km/h).

 Mostly, this train runs late and is cancelled in winter.